A look at movies where the insurance industry has had a starring role

 Jack Lemmon, as the ambitious C.C.
 Baxter tries to climb the corporate ladder at Consolidated Life by letting the higher-ups use his apartment for extra-marital liaisons with complications and a romance of his own following suit.
 The 1960 classic, also by Billy Wilder, features Jack Lemmon and Fred McMurray (yes, the same one) and Shirley MacLaine in the titles roles.

-A debonair, adventuresome bank executive believes he has pulled off the perfect multi-million-dollar heist, only to match wits with a sexy insurance investigator who will do anything to get her man.
+A self-made Boston millionaire Thomas Crown (Steve McQueen) masterminds a bank heist in hopes of leaving it all behind.
+Tired of being part of the Establishment, he has hopes of pulling off the caper and flying to Rio.
+He believes he has pulled off the perfect multi-million-dollar heist, only to meet his match with a sexy insurance investigator who will do anything to get her man.
 Directed by Norman Jewison, The Thomas Crown Affair stars Steve McQueen and Faye Dunaway.

 In this British film starring Peter Ustinov, Hercule Poirot is sent by an insurance company to an exclusive island resort in order to find out how a millionaire wound up with a phony diamond.
 After a murder occurs there, all the rich and famous guests become suspects.